Marketing Strategy ยท Updated July 3, 2026

 The playlist economy is fundamentally unsustainable because it creates no lasting value for anyone involved.

 Artists don't build real fanbases.
-Listeners don't discover music they genuinely connect with.
+Listeners don't discover music they connect with.
 Platforms optimize for passive consumption rather than active engagement.

 They own their audience relationships through direct communication channels.
 When platform algorithms change or playlists disappear, their connection to fans remains intact.